dotHTM/bookletMaker/README.md

 Because the top and bottom sides of these sheets are reversed in reading direction respective to eachother, we need to reverse half, either the evens or the odds.

-Keeping a list of duplexed sheets, each page will appear in this order to assemble the signature:
+Keeping a list of duplexed sheets, each page will appear in this order to assemble the first signature:

 | Left | Right |
 |------|-------|